gonzaleznicolas/incremental_data_pipeline/README.md

 *   `POSTGRES_DB`: Name of the PostgreSQL database.
 *   `POSTGRES_HOST`: Hostname of the PostgreSQL service (e.g., `postgres-db`).
 *   `STOCK_SYMBOLS`: Comma-separated list of stock symbols to process (e.g., `AAPL,MSFT,GOOGL`).
+*   `FETCH_START_DATE` (Optional): Start date for fetching historical data in YYYY-MM-DD format (e.g., `2023-02-01`).
+If not provided, defaults to fetching the last 3 months of data.
+*   `FETCH_END_DATE` (Optional): End date for fetching historical data in YYYY-MM-DD format (e.g., `2023-02-15`).
+Must be used together with `FETCH_START_DATE`.
+If not provided, defaults to fetching the last 3 months of data.

+**Note**: Both `FETCH_START_DATE` and `FETCH_END_DATE` must be provided together if you want to specify a custom date range.
+If only one is provided, the application will default to fetching the last 3 months of data.
+The start date must be before the end date.

 ## Database Schema